notEthan/oauthenticator/README.md

 end
 ```

-You may also find it enlightening to peruse `test/oauthenticator_test.rb`.
-About the first thing it does is
+You may also find it enlightening to peruse `test/test_config_methods.rb`, which sets up some very simple
-set up some very simple storage in memory, and define a module of config methods which are used through the
+storage in memory, and defines a module of config methods which are used through the tests.
-tests.

 ### OAuthenticator::Middleware